|Back to Back Issues Page|

 These viruses are unforgiving.

-ObesityAnd the whole problem with obesity is that society still refuses to call a spade, a spade.
-It is not PC to talk about someone's weight; it's fat-shaming.
+ObesityAnd the whole problem with obesity is that society still demands that we call a spade an agricultural implement.
+It is not PC to talk about someone's weight; it is fat-shaming.

 Whether society can turn itself around on the question of obesity is a moot point.
 In some ways it's irrelevant.
 Just like smokers, deep down we all know that obesity is not happening because cola companies dropped their prices to below that of milk.
-It's not because at dinner someone offered us a piece of Black Forest cake, and forced us to have a second slice.
+It is not because at dinner someone offered us a piece of Black Forest cake and forced us to have a second slice.

 It's all about taking personal responsibility for our own lives; and either we do it, or we reap the terrible rewards of diabetes and the significant risk of death from the virus.